turgu1/ibmf/README.md

 The targetted font typefaces are:

-  - Computer Modern Roman Serif
+  - European Computer Modern Roman Serif
-  - Computer Modern Sans-Serif
+  - European Computer Modern Sans-Serif
-  - Computer Modern Typewriter
+  - European Computer Modern Typewriter

 Each IBMF font contains 8, 9, 10, 12, 14, 17, and 24 points bitmaps.
-Each Computer Modern font suit produces Regular, Bold, Italic, and Bold-Italic fonts.
+Each European Computer Modern font suite produces Regular, Bold, Italic, and Bold-Italic fonts.
 Only Regular and Italic are available for the Typewriter fonts.

-To generate the METAFONT files through the `gener.sh` script, you need to have `TeXlive` installed, as well as the `sauter` package from the `sauter.zip` file available on CTAN.
+To generate the METAFONT files through the `ec_gener.sh` script, you need to have `TeXlive` installed.
 The `TeXlive` is usually available through packages for your operating system.

-The `sauter` package must be installed manually.
-A copy of it is supplied in the main folder (file `sauter.zip`).
-The location to install it on Linux is usually `/usr/share/texlive/texmf-dist/fonts/source/public/`.
-After that, you must run the `mktexlsr` application from a shell to integrate it to the METAFONT search path.

-The `fonts/gener.sh` content can be updated to take into account other DPI than the one generated.
+The `fonts/ec_gener.sh` content can be updated to take into account other DPI than the one generated.
 As it was built for some devices named `inkplate-6`, `inkplate-10`, and `inkplate-6plus`, there are files with extension `.mf` for those devices in the `fonts/` folder that can be renamed and modified to accommodate your needs.
-You can then modify the content of `fonts/gener.sh` accordingly.
+You can then modify the content of `fonts/ec_gener.sh` accordingly.

 ## 2. C++ access class